Paulo Gazzaniga

-Paulo Dino Gazzaniga (born 2 January 1992) is an Argentine professional footballer who plays as a goalkeeper for Spanish La Liga club Girona, on loan from English Premier League club Fulham.
+Paulo Dino Gazzaniga Farías (born 2 January 1992) is an Argentine professional footballer who plays as a goalkeeper for La Liga club Girona.

 Early life

 Gazzaniga was born in Murphy, Santa Fe, the same small town in Argentina where his future Southampton and Tottenham manager Mauricio Pochettino was also born.
-His father is Daniel Gazzaniga, a footballer, as is his brother Gianfranco who plays as a goalkeeper for Racing de Ferrol.
+His father is Daniel Gazzaniga, a footballer, as is his brother Gianfranco who also plays as a goalkeeper.
 Gazzaniga studied in the only public school and a secondary college in Murphy.
 He played for the football team of Centro Recreativo Unión y Cultura in Murphy as a goalkeeper.

 Club career

 Early career

 In 2007, when he was 15, Gazzaniga left his hometown side Unión y Cultura with his brother and father for Spain, where he joined the Spanish club Valencia's youth setup.
-However, he failed to make a first team appearance for Los Che, and was subsequently released in May 2011.
+However, he failed to make a first team appearance for the club, and was subsequently released in May 2011.

 In July 2011, Gazzaniga signed a two-year contract with League Two club Gillingham, to challenge Ross Flitney for the number one spot.
 Gazzaniga was recommended to Gillingham manager Andy Hessenthaler by Gary Penrice, Wigan Athletic's European scout, following his release from Valencia.
 He made his professional debut for the club on 4 October, in a 3–1 home defeat to Barnet in the Football League Trophy.